 One of the biggest reasons that user vulnerabilities are such a serious cybersecurity issue is because many users don’t know any better, as they were not effectively trained to respect cybersecurity policies.
 Rather than including their team in regular security-based training forums, many companies will instead devote an afternoon to a long, ineffective lecture.

-KB Technologies Managed IT has the means to close the gap between your security theater and your functional security.
+KB Technologies has the means to close the gap between your security theater and your functional security.
 To learn more about the solutions we can offer, reach out to us today by calling (954) 834-2800.

 Reach Out Today!